christianb93/openstack-labs/roles/octavia_controlplane/README.md

 | Certificate generator | root CA | octavia_ca |
 | Certificate generator | private key | octavia_key |

 We will create these certificates on the local host and distribute them, on the Octavia nodes, they will be kept in */etc/octavia/certs/*.
+This is done by the role prepareCredentials which should be run BEFORE this role executes.

+## Network setup

+The Octavia Amphorae communicate with the control plane via a dedicated virtual (!) network called the **load balancer network**.
+This can be any type of virtual network that Neutron offers, but

+## Flavor and image

 ## Configuration file changes